nadeo/trackmania-doc/docs/general/code-of-conduct.md

 ## DISPUTING ACCOUNT SANCTIONS

-If you have a question or wish to dispute an Account sanction that you have incurred, please send a request to Customer Support
+If you have a question or wish to dispute an Account sanction that you have incurred, please send a request to Customer Support.
-.
 Please be sure to include all relevant information.
 We will reply to your questions as promptly as possible.

 ## ACCOUNT SECURITY